 eSIM Summary: Ultimately, it’s about smaller phones

 The final thing to know is that the Apple Watch 3 is just the tipping point for eSIM.
-Its true potential will only be unlocked – and noticed by the larger, smartphone-wielding public –when we see the first eSIM handset, as it’s likely to be slimmer than anything we’ve seen before.
+Its true potential will only be unlocked – and noticed by the larger, smartphone-wielding public – when we start to see widespread rollout of eSIM handsets.

 ‘Slimmer’, in the smartphone world, is usually associated with ‘better’, so expect this to be the moment that eSIM really hits the mainstream.
 Apple, as usual, will take credit for being at the vanguard of the technology – even if a rival did beat it to market with an eSIM phone, as Google did (on a limited scale) with the Pixel 2, which features eSIM technology but is tied to Google’s US ‘Project Fi’ network.

 Why will eSIM help usher in the most svelte smartphones to date?